alanchrt/passup.js/README.md

     $ passup config

-This command will create an example configuration in `~/.passup.js`.
+This command will create an example configuration in `~/.passup.json`.
 Open the file in your text editor of choice and configure to your liking.

 ### Configuration

-A simple `~/.passup.js` configuration looks something like this:
+A simple `~/.passup.json` configuration looks something like this:

-    exports.config = {
+    {
         "passwords": [
             {
                 "name": "amazon-secure",